7 Must-know Topics to Successfully Learn English for Hotel Housekeeping

 As mentioned, prepositions are also used to describe certain times.
 For example: Are you supposed to clean room 302 in the morning, at noon or during the afternoon?
 This is another reason why prepositions are important to learn now.

-If you learn best visually (by seeing) or with music, here are some FluentU videos to help you learn prepositions:
+Here are some videos to help you learn prepositions: